Beliavsky/Fortran-code-on-GitHub/README.md

 [Halfspace deformation (hdef)](https://github.com/mherman09/Hdef): forward calculation of displacements, strains, and stresses in an elastic half-space.
 The sources are fault slip models, using the solutions derived in Okada (1992) and in Meade (2007).

+[HarmonicanalysisTideLoad](https://github.com/zcyphygeodesy/HarmonicanalysisTideLoad): codes for spherical harmonic analysis on tidal constants and modelling, by Chuanyin Zhang.
+The author has many other codes for geodesy.

 [Harmonized Emissions Component (HEMCO)](https://github.com/geoschem/HEMCO): computing (atmospheric) emissions from different sources, regions, and species on a user-defined grid, from geoschem.
 It can combine, overlay, and update a set of data inventories ('base emissions') and scale factors, as specified by the user through the HEMCO configuration file.

 [hashwrap](https://github.com/mikehagerty/hashwrap): Python wrapper by Mike Hagerty of [HASHv1.2 Fortran library](https://www.usgs.gov/node/279393).
 An associated paper is Hardebeck, Jeanne L. and Peter M. Shearer, [Using S/P Amplitude Ratios to Constrain the Focal Mechanisms of Small Earthquakes](https://pubs.geoscienceworld.org/ssa/bssa/article-abstract/93/6/2434/120968/Using-S-P-Amplitude-Ratios-to-Constrain-the-Focal), Bulletin of the Seismological Society of America, 93, 2434-2444, (2003).